“If you have built castles in the air, your work need not be lost; that is where they should be. Now put the foundations under them.”

 David Lombard

-In addition, I have teaching experience, having taught English and Spanish for a few months at Belgian high schools and then ESP (English for Specific Purposes) classes for three years at various faculties of the University of Liège (at the department of Institut Supérieur des Langues Vivantes).
-Although I am no longer a teacher but a researcher, I am occasionally invited to teach classes and to give lectures whose topics are closely related to my research project or to the fields of American studies and/or environmental humanities.
+Besides, I have teaching experience, having taught English and Spanish for a few months at Belgian high schools, ESP (English for Specific Purposes) classes for three years at various faculties of the University of Liège (at the department of Institut Supérieur des Langues Vivantes), and literature and literary criticism classes at the universities of Liège and Leuven.
+I am also occasionally invited to teach classes and give lectures whose topics are closely related to my research projects or to the broader field of literary and cultural studies.

-I am also a singer-songwriter and musician.
-Check out my music output on this website
+Lastly, I am a singer-songwriter and musician.
+For my music output, please visit this website

 Education:

-Advanced M.A., Modern Languages and Literatures: English and Spanish (upper secondary education teacher training degree), ULiège, Belgium, 2017 (cum laude).
+Advanced M.A., Modern Languages and Literatures: English and Spanish (upper secondary education teacher training degree), University of Liège, Belgium, 2017 (cum laude).

-M.A., Modern Languages and Literatures: English and Spanish (research focus with an emphasis on American Literature and Culture, and Ecocriticism), ULiège, Belgium, 2016 (magna cum laude, grade for master’s thesis: 95%).
+M.A., Modern Languages and Literatures: English and Spanish (research focus with an emphasis on American Literature and Culture, and Ecocriticism), University of Liège, Belgium, 2016 (magna cum laude, grade for master’s thesis: 95%).

 Employment:

-Research fellow (ASP – Aspirant) at the Belgian National Fund for Scientific Research (Fonds de la Recherche Scientifique [FNRS]), Belgium, 2020–present.
+Research fellow (ASP – Aspirant) at the Belgian National Fund for Scientific Research (Fonds de la Recherche Scientifique [FNRS]), Belgium, 2020–2024.

-Lecturer/English instructor (Chargé d’enseignement en fonction principale en anglais and Maître de conférence), University of Liège (Department of ISLV – Institut Supérieur des Langues Vivantes), 2017–2020.
+Lecturer/English instructor (Chargé d’enseignement en fonction principale en anglais and Maître de conférence) at the University of Liège (Department of ISLV – Institut Supérieur des Langues Vivantes), 2017–2020.

-Teaching assistant, University of Liège (Department of Langues modernes : linguistique, littérature et traduction), Belgium, 2016–2017.
+Teaching assistant at the University of Liège (Department of Langues modernes : linguistique, littérature et traduction), Belgium, 2016–2017.

 Honors, Grants, Fellowships, and Awards